Expand description

 Upon completion, none of the existing obligations were shallowly

-successful (that is, no callback returned Changed(_)
+successful (that is, no callback returned Changed(_)).
+This implies that

 all obligations were either errors or returned an ambiguous result.